Specialise in magazines for A Fantastic Career

 On Your Marks...

-Our one-year course (38 weeks) at Brighton Journalist Works equips you with the essential skills needed to work in the world of magazine journalism, both print and online.
+Our one-year course (two days a week over 38 weeks) at Brighton Journalist Works equips you with the essential skills needed to work in the world of magazine journalism, both print and online.

 The course enables you to become a professional multimedia journalist with cutting edge skills – a journalist confidently able to shoot and edit video on a mobile phone, crunch the numbers for the best story by learning data journalism and master the art of successful blogging and tweeting.